festverse/Wavve-Music/README.md

 © 2026 Utsav Vasava.
 All Rights Reserved.

 This project and its source code are provided for demonstration and portfolio purposes.
-You may view and learn from the code, but you may not copy, modify, distribute, or use it for commercial purposes without explicit permission.
+You may view and learn from the code, but you may not copy, modify, distribute or use it for commercial purposes without explicit permission.